 This guidance is for all laboratories and research facilities in Scotland, including those on university campuses.
 It came into effect on 29 June 2020 and extends until further notice.
-It will be reviewed in line with the First Minister’s regular review of Coronavirus restrictions.
-The guidance was last updated on 01 December 2020.
+It will be reviewed in line with Coronavirus restrictions.

 The scope of this guidance covers all indoor research environments including: